Your complete 2026 guide

 Planning a trip to Australia and wondering where to start?
 Whether you're searching for the best things to do in New South Wales, chasing wildlife in Queensland, or heading into the ancient red heart of the Northern Territory, this guide covers every corner of the country.

 Australia spans seven climate zones across 7.7 million square kilometres — each state offering a completely distinct character.
 The tropical north is defined by monsoonal rainforests and endless coastline.
 The south balances alpine snowfields with world-class food and wine regions.
-The east coast serves up surf beaches, vibrant city laneways, and one of the world's great natural wonders.
-And Western Australia — the big, beautiful, often overlooked state — rewards travellers willing to venture its vast distances with landscapes unlike anything else on earth.
+The east coast serves up surf beaches, vibrant city laneways, and the world's greatest natural wonder.
+And Western Australia — the big, beautiful, often overlooked state — rewards travellers willing to venture its vast distances with landscapes unlike anything else on Earth.

 Browse by Region